Blog

 Portofino

-An Italian fishing village, Portofino is a comune in the Metropolitan City of Genoa of the Italian Riviera.
+An Italian fishing village, Portofino, is a comune in the Metropolitan City of Genoa of the Italian Riviera.
 With a history of changing jurisdiction, finally, Portofino in 1861 came under the Kingdom of Italy.
-Portofino is quite popular among the celebrities from across the world.
+Portofino is quite popular among celebrities from across the world.

 Manarola

-It is a big thing for a small town of Manarola to have a distinction of being the most colorful city in the world.
-Being a comune of Riomaggiore, Manarola is one of the 5 villages which comprise of Cinque Terre (Five Islands) which is a hot spot for tourists.
+It is a big thing for a small town like Manarola to have the distinction of being the most colorful city in the world.
+Being a comune of Riomaggiore, Manarola is one of the 5 villages that comprise Cinque Terre (Five Islands), which is a hot spot for tourists.

 Riomaggiore